 Felt boards like this travel set are a great activity for road trips because they’re quiet, reusable, and fun.
 They are similar to reusable sticker pads and magnetic boards, where the felt will stick to the board and not fall to the ground.

 Toddlers can let their imaginations run free and you don’t have to worry about messy clean-up.

 Calculators or Old Cell Phones

 Seriously, something with buttons that your toddler can press and play with will keep them entertained for hours.
 Pick up a cheap calculator from the local dollar store or donate an old flip phone and you will not be disappointed with the result!

 Car Activities for Toddlers: Final Thoughts

 It is absolutely possible to have a fun, relatively stress-free travel experience with little kids along for the ride.
-The key is to keep them entertained because if they’re bored, you WILL hear about it!
+The key is to keep them entertained because if they’re bored, you WILL hear about it.

 However, there are definitely more car activities for toddlers out there than the ones I’ve suggested here.
 If there are any not on this list that you think are also foolproof, feel free to let me know in the comments!
-Until then, happy trails!
+Until then, happy travels!